Roman Catholic

 After German and Russian invasion of Poland in 09.1939 and start of the World War II unable to return to his mission in France.

-Stayed behind — in his family homeland — then in German–occupied and run Regierungsbezirk Zichenau, the region directly incorporated into German East Prussia province, right on the border with German‐run General Governorate.
+Stayed behind — in his family homeland — then in German–occupied and run Regierungsbezirk Zichenau, the region directly incorporated into German East Prussia province, right on the border with German‐run Germ.
+Generalgouvernement (Eng.
+General Governorate).

-Arrested by the Germans on 18.09.1942 in Płońsk — accused of „illegally crossing the border from the Reich to the General Government and committing foreign exchange offences”.
+Arrested by the Germans on 18.09.1942 in Płońsk — accused of „illegally crossing the border from the Reich to the General Governorate and committing foreign exchange offences”.

 Held in Nowy Dwór Mazowiecki jail.